hihiben/gcoin-community/README.md

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

-If it is a simple/trivial/non-controversial change, then one of the GCOIN development team members simply pulls it.
+If it is a simple/trivial/non-controversial change, then one of the Gcoin development team members simply pulls it.

 The patch will be accepted if there is broad consensus that it is a good thing.
-Developers should expect to rework and resubmit patches if the code doesn't match the project's coding conventions (see [doc/coding.md](doc/coding.md)) or are controversial.
+Developers should expect to rework and resubmit patches if the code is controversial.
+See [Developer-notes](doc/developer-notes.md) for more information.

 Testing